camja989/kognyte-tutoring/docs/moodle-integration-plan.md

-# Moodle Integration Plan for JoltVolt
+# Moodle Integration Plan for Kognyte

 ## Overview
-This document outlines the strategy for integrating JoltVolt with Moodle LMS systems, specifically targeting University of Otago's HSFY courses.
+This document outlines the strategy for integrating Kognyte with Moodle LMS systems, specifically targeting University of Otago's HSFY courses.

 ## Phase 1: Research & Planning (Week 1-2)